DE-RSE/de-rse.github.io/en/join.md

 Please don't use the mailing list for long discussions, use Slack instead!
 <https://de-rse.slack.com/>

+Slack members can invite others.

+Users of following domains can use the [Sign-Up-Link](https://join.slack.com/t/de-rse/signup).

+{% include slack_domains.html %}

 ## Monthly Community Call

 In the December Call of the German-speaking